What would you pay at the vet for your priceless pet?

 "The worst time to make a decision is when you're in an emotional state and not thinking clearly and are eager to do whatever it takes to save the life of your animal and keep it healthy," said Chris Green, executive director of the Animal Law & Policy Program at Harvard Law School.

 What has your experience with your vet been like?
 Leave a note on this post on our Facebook page and let us know.
+Or you can email ben.popken@nbcuni.com.
 We may follow up with you for a future story.